-Each mission involves a mini game designed to significantly improve your little one's skills in the following key areas:
+Each mission involves games designed to significantly improve your little one's skills in the following key areas:

 - Vocabulary, Spelling & Reading

 The Atlas Mission game also includes a large number of age-appropriate stories that will further improve your child's reading skills.

 Help Your Child Learn About Other Countries and Cultures

 Each mission will also help them understand some of the unique cultural characteristics of the countries they are visiting.

 So with the Atlas Mission, your little explorer can experience first hand the wonders of the real world!